dulh/mail_listener/README.md

 2. Deploy project in AS as JbossESB<br>
 3. Send an email to this email.
 Service will create an issue/task on redmine PM tool which:<br>
   - Issue created in project which configured in email.properties
-  - Name is mail's subject.
+  - Issue's name is mail's subject.
-  - Content is mail's content.
+  - Issie's description is mail's content.
   - You can add more attachments.
   - The first mail address in CC list will be chosen to assign this issue/task to.